Tamar Rose's range of contemporary porcelain is born of a fascination with dramatic forms - their textures, movement, contrasts and silhouettes.

 Each piece or collection of pieces is unique and part of her journey as a maker.

-Tamar's evolution as a designer/maker has brought her from the Harrow tradition of thrown functional ceramics to this current range of decorative porcelain.
+Tamar's constantly evolving as a designer/maker, this has brought her from the Harrow tradition of thrown functional ceramics to this current range of decorative porcelain and more recently a range based on victorian natural history specimens

-Having completed a degree at Harrow, she has been involved in setting up a community studio, been a member of the Sussex Guild, exhibited at open houses in Brighton, Shoreham, Seaford and Worthing, and has sold work in Europe and the United States.
+Having completed a degree at Harrow, she has been involved in setting up a community studio, been a member of the Sussex Guild, exhibited at "the ceramic house" as part of the open houses in Brighton also in Shoreham, Seaford and Worthing, and has sold work in Europe and the United States.

 Tamar currently works as an artist in residence in a number of schools and teaches ceramics to adults.